stefanos50/CARLA2Real/README.md

 > ⚠️ **Warning**: NVIDIA's TensorRT can result in issues when exporting ONNX files.
 We recommend selecting PyTorch or ONNX Runtime from the `compiler` parameter in that particular case.
 ### Data Augmentation

 In addition to enhancing CARLA with a real-life dataset, we experimented with translating the data to another game, such as GTA, using the [**Playing for Data dataset**](https://download.visinf.tu-darmstadt.de/data/from_games/).
 This experiment demonstrated that translating the world to another game or simulator could be a rapid method for generating new data to train CARLA models, leading to higher accuracy and better generalization.
-Similar to the real datasets, we provide a small [**sample dataset**](https://drive.google.com/file/d/1iNuOP_5xCSBdM-jgs1iXflaq0AUTykbR/view?usp=sharing) with translated images from CARLA to GTA V (Grand Theft Auto V).
+Similar to the real datasets, we provide a [**sample dataset**](https://drive.google.com/file/d/1iNuOP_5xCSBdM-jgs1iXflaq0AUTykbR/view?usp=sharing) with translated images from CARLA to GTA V (Grand Theft Auto V).

 ![carla2gta](https://drive.google.com/thumbnail?id=1wCrzvFQcNsWVI44A12yQOnR8CEmgoJ90&sz=w1000)